aredier/trelawney/README.rst

 ...                            n_cols: Optional[int] = None) -> Dict[str, float]:
 ...             # interpret the global importance of all at most n_cols features on the predictions on x_explain ...             pass

+You can find some more information by reading the documentation of the `BaseExplainer` class.
+If possible don't hesitate to contribute to trelawney and create a PR.

 Comming Soon